Roadie manages three kinds of data in a cloud storage:

 code.

-To find source code archives stored in roadie://source/
+To find source code archives stored in roadie://source/, use list sub command.

 The following example prints all stored archives: